 Tuesday, June 13, 2023 at 1:00 PM ET

-Join us this June for a conversation dedicated to the lesser-studied sphere of Romare Bearden’s art making: his public art.
+This June, the WPI hosted a conversation dedicated to the lesser-studied sphere of Romare Bearden’s art making: his public art.
 In his later career, he translated his iconic collage making practice into larger-than-life ceramic, mosaic and painted murals displayed in salient communal spaces around New York, Charlotte, Baltimore and more.
 Oftentimes, these works served as an initial meeting ground, introducing Bearden to the general public.

 In this conversation featuring renowned public art specialists Tania Duvergne (Public Art for Public Schools, NYC School Construction Authority) and Larissa Trinder (New York City Health + Hospitals Arts in Medicine), and curator and cultural historian TK Smith (Barnes Foundation), we will explore the ways in which different facets of society, beyond the art world, interacted with Bearden, and in turn, how he offered access to the visual art to the larger public.